MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 LLMs are kind of their own thing right now, a lot of attention is given to standalone, LLM-centered applications like ChatGPT, but **the future of LLMs is in integration and invisibility.** LLMs will be part of many systems, but they will be seen as a part of that system.

 Finally, **the future of LLMs is efficient and requires less and less test-time training**.
-The model should be able to adapt to new tasks and new prompts on the fly, without the need for extensive retraining.
+This means that the model should be able to adapt to new tasks and new prompts on the fly, without the need for extensive retraining.
 This is a big challenge, but it is also a big opportunity.

 ---